Hello and welcome to the podcast of Lotus Eaters episode 1236.

 How long until Keir Starmer outlaws red paint?

-That's a pity, because that's a bangeranger.
+Yeah, um, that's a pity because that's a banger.

 Isn't this just emblematic of everything about this country at the moment, right?